Skip to Main Content

 Course & Subject Guides

-Balancing the rights of creators and users.
-Open licenses grant users some permissions to use and distribute a work, permission not granted by the default "all rights reserved" of copyright.
+Balancing the rights of creators and users, open licenses grant users some permissions to use and distribute a copyrighted work.

 No Derivatives CC-BY-ND